princeasaregh/ont_analysis/setup.md

 **NB.** The tools `fastq-scan and bracken` runs python scripts which require python libraries pandas, json, glob.
-Use the below command to install the packages in the `ont_qc` environment:
+Use the below command to install the packages in the `qc_ont` environment:

 ```bash
 conda install pandas=1.4.3 -n qc_ont -c conda-forge